 Michigan LLCs must take all the assets to pay off all their debts and obligations before they can be dissolved.
 This includes paying off any business loans, mortgages, or other debts.

 If the LLC cannot afford to pay its debts, the LLC members may be held liable for them.
 In some cases, the creditors may take legal action against the members to recover what they're owed.

 It's important to remember that LLC members are not personally liable for the company's debts.

 Step 4: Close Business Accounts

 Business entities in Michigan must close bank accounts, credit accounts, and any other accounts related to the business.

-The limited liability company must also notify the Michigan Department of Treasury that it is dissolving.
+The limited liability company must also notify the Department of Treasury that it is dissolving.
 The Department of Treasury will then cancel the LLC's tax registration.

 The final step in dissolving a Michigan LLC is to notify all relevant state and federal agencies about the dissolution.

 You should also inform any customers or clients who may have been doing business with the company.